casonadams/nord.vim/README.md

 # nord.vim

+Copied from nordtheme.com

-nord light and dark themes for vim
+Nord light and dark themes for vim